Harold Ramirez Preview, Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.
+- The Twins have the fifth-ranked team ERA among all MLB pitching staffs (3.93).

-- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.91).
+- In his most recent outing on Wednesday against the Cleveland Guardians, the righty tossed four innings, giving up two earned runs while surrendering four hits.

-- His most recent time out came on Tuesday against the Cleveland Guardians, when the right-hander threw six innings, surrendering three earned runs while allowing six hits.
+- In 25 games this season, the 27-year-old has a 4.21 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.